-I still have a bunch of destinations to visit before I become “Semi-Nomadic Matt.”
-Eventually, though, I’ll slow down.
+I have so many different destinations I want to visit before I become “Semi-Nomadic Matt” that I think I’d be 50 before that actually happened!
+Eventually, I’ll slow down.
 It’s inevitable.
+Nothing last forever.
+Gravity and age eventually take hold.
 But that scares me.
 I’ve forgotten what it’s like to live in one place for more than 6 months.

 All of which makes me wonder — can you travel for too long?
 When travel becomes a lifestyle, are you really better off?
 Most travelers who take a long-term trip do it as a career break or take the infamous gap year that lasts for a year to a year and a half.
 Then it’s back home and to the real world.
 (Not fully, of course, because most people come back from trips like this with a new set of work/life priorities.
 But they still go back.)
 There are the digital nomads out there who work from the road and move from place to place slowly.
 Then there are the real long-term travelers like myself who have been going for many years, with no end in sight.

-I sometimes think I’ve been on the road too long.
+Sometimes I think I’ve been on the road too long.
+That, after three years, I’ve become too old a hand at this.
 But am I ready to give up this lifestyle yet?
-No. Not yet.
-Because, when I think I might be ready, I remember I still haven’t climbed Kilimanjaro, dived in the South Pacific, or sailed down the Amazon yet, and then I realize that I still have a bit more to go with this life I lead right now.
+No. Not all.
+I’m still young.
+I’ve only had this blog for a year.
+I still haven’t climbed Kilimanjaro, dived in the South Pacific, or sailed down the Amazon yet, and then I realize that I still have a bit more to go with this life I lead right now.

 And so, while I may be wistful and might look towards the future, there’s still miles to go…..and I’m ok with that (for now).

 Book Your Trip: Logistical Tips and Tricks

 Don’t Forget Travel Insurance